Address

 5. Lost Creativity:

-Due to AI and its severe usage the loss of creativity is seen in our daily lives.
+Due to AI and its severe usage, the loss of creativity is seen in our daily lives.
 The uniqueness of thoughts, opinions, and actions is getting highly limited.
-Ultimately AI cannot imagine things like us.
+Ultimately, AI cannot imagine things like us.
 AI can assist you in imagining things, learning a concept, or giving information, but you are the one who’ll remember the concept.
 It’s your cognitive that’ll be in active use.

 6. Self Diagnosis:

 Nowadays, due to rapid awareness about mental health and its importance in a world full of symptomatology, fear of losing someone, negative thoughts, anxiety, depression, and active efforts of stress reduction.
-Due to easy access to the internet and now the quickest and most efficient AI, multiple humans have become prey to cyberchondria’s excess use of the internet for self-diagnosis.
+Due to easy access to the internet and now the quickest and most efficient AI, many people have become prey to cyberchondria’s excess use of the internet for self-diagnosis.
 There is a very blurred fine line between being aware of things happening to us and letting our anxiety set our nervous system on fire.
-Instead using AI for our support and as a way to get out of the situation is the solution.
+Instead, using AI for our support and as a way to get out of the situation is the solution.

 What can Parents do to protect children’s mental health from AI?